 - Fraser SP; Callingham RA; Beswick K; Hay I; Moltow DT; Chick HL; Brett P; Muir T

 - 2013 - 2015

-Peter invites inquiries about research higher degree (RHD) supervision on topics investigating citizenship education, history education, museum education, curriculum policy and pedagogy, political literacy or the teaching of controversial issues.
+Peter invites inquiries about research higher degree (RHD) supervision on topics investigating citizenship education, history education, museum education, curriculum policy and pedagogy, political literacy, social justice or the teaching of controversial issues.